ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 You'll need an Azure DevOps project that has the 'Pipelines' Azure DevOps service enabled.
 You can enable this service in your Project settings.

-There are also two extension we'll need to intall from the Marketplace.
+There are also two extension we'll need to install from the Marketplace.
 These will be installed at the Organization level in Azure DevOps.
 So be sure you have the proper permissions.

 #### 1.1 Install the Hugo extension